hassan-pixako/fb-api-docs/source/index.rst

 .. http:post:: /token

     Generates a ``JSON Web Token`` that is used for authentication when making calls to the other endpoints of the API.
 This token expires after ``1 hour``.
-Use the ``/token/verify`` to verify the validity of a token.
+Use the ``/token/verify`` endpoint to verify the validity of a token.

     :reqheader Content-Type: application/x-www-form-urlencoded
     :form username: ``Username`` of the account to authenticate against.